NirmalKumar-ATVE/NirmalKumar-ATVE/Readme.md

 <b>SDET 2 (Discovery-India)	</b>
 &emsp;&emsp;•	Leading the automaBon of ATVE verBcal from India development centre with the team of 18 members.
-&emsp;&emsp;•	Define the roadmap for the release,Prepare the test plan and Assigning them and get the results from the team , consolidated and present with the management in a weekly manner.
+&emsp;&emsp;•	Define the roadmap for the release,Prepare the test plan and Assigning them and get the results from the team , consolidated and present with the management in a weekly manner. <br>
 &emsp;&emsp;•	Designed and maintained an automaBon framework using Suitest to automate OTT related test cases to be executed in various devices including Android TV, Apple TV, Roku, Fire Tv...
 Also train the team members on the framework , as well as assist and resolve any hurdles in the automaBon